Jeff Noddle: At SuperValu

-Jeff joined SuperValu as director of retail operations in 1976 and worked for their J.M.
+Noddle joined SuperValu as director of retail operations in 1976 and worked for their J.M.
 Jones division in Champaign, Ill.
 During his time there, he held a number of positions, including Director of Merchandising and Vice President of Marketing.
-Between 1982 and 1985, Mr. Noddle served as President of SuperValu's Fargo division and its former Miami division.
-After 1985, he served as the Corporate Executive Vice President of merchandising.
-Hitting his stride in 1995, he then served as President and Chief Operating Officer of Wholesale Food Companies (SuperValu), until 2000.
-Mr. Noddle served as President of SuperValu, from 2000 to June 2005 while also serving as COO from 2000 to 2001 and as Chairman since May 2002.
+Between 1982 and 1985, Noddle was president of SuperValu's Fargo division and its former Miami division.
+After 1985, he was corporate executive vice president of merchandising.
+Hitting his stride in 1995, he then was president and chief operating officer of Wholesale Food Companies (SuperValu), until 2000.
+Noddle was president of SuperValu, from 2000 to June 2005 while also COO from 2000 to 2001, and chairman since May 2002.

 In the industry

-He served as Chairman of the board of directors of The Food Marketing Institute (FMI).
+He was chairman of the board of directors of The Food Marketing Institute (FMI).

 Outside the industry

-Mr. Noddle has been an Independent Director of Ameriprise Financial, Inc. since September 30, 2005.
+Noddle has been an independent director of Ameriprise Financial, Inc. since September 30, 2005.
 He has been Director of Donaldson Company Inc., since 2000.
-He served as a Director of General Cable Corp., from 1998 to December 2, 2004.
+He was a director of General Cable Corp., from 1998 to December 2, 2004.

 As a supporter of the Jewish Foundation, Noddle is also the 2009 chair for the Twin Cities United Way's fundraising effort.